Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 <a name="Step5"></a>
-## Step 5 – Adding a selection handler
+## Step 5 â€“ Adding a selection handler

 Now we will add some more interesting functionality to the basic extension: